lavanayakhosla/voice-carbon-footprint/README.md

 **Enjoy tracking your carbon footprint by voice!**

+**Replace `yourusername/your-repo` with your actual GitHub username and repository name.
-You can copy this README, fill in your actual GitHub repo URL, and adjust any sections as needed for your project specifics.
+You can copy-paste this README into your project and adjust as needed!**
-This will make it much easier for others to clone, set up, and use your project successfully![1][2]

-[1] programming.version_control
-[2] programming.natural_language_processing